ajm1996/Gene-Game/genegameREADME.txt

 The game begins by allowing you to select a location to travel to.
 Different locations will have different amounts of food and different trait rewards available.
 When you travel to a location, before you can reap the rewards there your drones will have to fight enemy drones.
 Combat is automatic and does not require any user input.
 When combat ends, if your drones are still alive, you will move on to a breeding screen where you can breed your drones with eachother.
-Drones have lifespans of only a single day, so any non-bred drones will not be able to continue on.
 After breeding is completed, you will return to the traversal menu and select a new location.

+-Drones can only reproduce once in a day.
+-Drones have lifespans of only a single day, so any non-bred drones will not be able to continue on.
+-Enemies will scale the further you go on, so the game will continue to get harder and harder.

 See how far you can get!